akka/akka/akka-docs/src/main/paradox/stream/stream-composition.md

 The *linear* stages are `Source`, `Sink` and `Flow`, as these can be used to compose strict chains of processing stages.
-Fan-in and Fan-out stages have usually multiple input or multiple output ports, therefore they allow to build more complex graph layouts, not just chains. `BidiFlow` stages are usually useful in IO related tasks, where there are input and output channels to be handled.
+Fan-in and Fan-out stages have usually multiple input or multiple output ports, therefore they allow to build more complex graph layouts, not only chains. `BidiFlow` stages are usually useful in IO related tasks, where there are input and output channels to be handled.
 Due to the specific shape of `BidiFlow` it is easy to stack them on top of each other to build a layered protocol for example.
 The `TLS` support in Akka is for example implemented as a `BidiFlow`.